 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 We offer unique courses that explore Metropolitan Studies, Culture, Sociology, and other topics through an in-depth and hands-on approach.
 Our world-class professors enhance your academic experience and provide you with new perspectives each day in class.

 You take 15–19 credit hours per semester, and all courses are worth 3 credits unless otherwise specified.
-All courses are taught in English, excluding language courses, and are offered both fall and spring semesters.
+All courses are taught in English, excluding language courses.
 You will create your own academic experience by selecting from the following required and optional program components: